- 了解如何報考 ARSM

 Exam music should be available from music retailers worldwide as well as online.

-ARSM repertoire lists are the same as the existing lists for the DipABRSM (Music Performance) diploma.
-We have made every effort to ensure that the publications listed remain available for the duration of both syllabuses.
+We have made every effort to ensure that the publications listed remain available for the duration of the syllabus.

 We advise candidates to buy their music well in advance of the exam in case of any delays with items temporarily out of print or not kept in stock by retailers.